CharlotteGore/component-skeleton/Readme.md

 # Component Skeleton

   A stub/skeleton project for developing Components.
-Uses Grunt to run jshint on your source file, install dependencies, build your component and then run tests (using mocha/chai).
+Uses Grunt to run jshint on your source file, install dependencies, build your component and then run tests using mocha-phantomjs with chai.

+## PhantomJS

+  Hard to say if this step is essential, but I found the test runner only works if PhantomJS is installed, is up to date, and is in your $PATH environment var.
+This may apply only to windows.

 ## Installation